Andonome/lk/data/backups/unison.md

 ---
 title: "unison"
-tags: [ "Documentation", "Backups" ]
+tags: [ "documentation", "backups", "sync" ]
 ---

 Install unison on both machines, and on both make the `~/.unison` directory.